Vianpyro/Valgrind/README.md

 ## Customizing Valgrind Options

-The Valgrind Workflow includes customizable options to control the level of detail in memory checks:
+The Valgrind Workflow **will** includes customizable options to control the level of detail in memory checks:

 - **`--leak-check=full`**: Provides detailed leak information.
 - **`--track-origins=yes`**: Tracks the origin of uninitialized values.